dearhive/MashShare/readme.txt

 **Full SEO third party plugin support**
 MashShare integrates with [All in One SEO Pack](http://wordpress.org/plugins/all-in-one-seo-pack/) and [WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/).
+Any description and title which is defined in Yoast open graph settings will be used by MashShare Open Graph Settings

 ** GitHub **
 Follow the development and improve MashShare.